It’s taken a long journey for me to discover the amazing benefits of bamboo towels.

 The Cariloha bamboo towels are especially amazing for people with sensitive skin.

 Oprah once said, “Love is in the details.”
 When it comes to your bath towel, you can take the already extraordinary experience of bathing to new heights.
-Show yourself the tender loving care you deserve: Wrap your clean, relaxed self in a bamboo bath towel and enjoy the awesome benefits.
+If you do have sensitive skin, consider taking an oatmeal bath.
+But when you get out of the tub, show yourself the tender loving care you deserve: Wrap your clean, relaxed self in a bamboo bath towel and enjoy the awesome benefits.